Ara Maris: how one hotel rewrote the rules of Sorrento hospitality

 The architecture is by Spagnulo & Partners, the Milan-based studio led by Federico Spagnulo.
 The brief covered façade, interiors, garden and every common area, under one unified direction spanning fit-out, FF&E, custom furniture and lighting design.

-And Sorrento, as it happens, is a place where Ponti actually left his mark.
-He built the Hotel Parco dei Principi, opened in 1962, with its blue-and-white ceramics designed between 1960 and 1962 — still one of the strongest images of modernist hospitality on the Coast.
-Ara Maris reactivates some of that same code — blue and white, geometry, ceramics, the relationship between hotel and Mediterranean light — and projects it forward into Sorrento’s hospitality future.
+Sorrento, as it happens, is a place where Ponti actually left his mark.
+He built the Hotel Parco dei Principi, opened in 1962, with its blue-and-white ceramics designed between 1960 and 1962, still one of the strongest images of modernist hospitality on the Coast.
+Ara Maris reactivates some of that same code, blue and white, geometry, ceramics, the relationship between hotel and Mediterranean light, and projects it forward into Sorrento’s hospitality future.

 Handmade ceramics by Giovanni De Maio, Trani stone, marine-finish wood and bronze: materiality as narrative structure

-Blue is the connective thread here.
-It shows up on the handcrafted bathroom tiles, the ceramics in the suites, the textile palette of the furniture, the patterned flooring around the pool.
-A rule of continuity running through façade, floors, surfaces and objects.
+Blue is the connective thread.
+It shows up on the handcrafted bathroom tiles, the ceramics in the suites, the textile palette of the furniture, the patterned flooring around the pool, a rule of continuity running through façade, floors, surfaces and objects.

-The dialogue with the place runs deeper still: Sorrento has its own history of worked surfaces.
-Wood inlay, tarsia lignea, developed mostly through the nineteenth century and still preserved at the Museo Bottega della Tarsia Lignea, is one of the most codified expressions of local craft.
-Ara Maris taps into that same culture — of worked material, serial craftsmanship, decoration as technical skill — through ceramics instead of wood.
+The dialogue with the place runs deeper still.
+Sorrento has its own history of worked surfaces: wood inlay, tarsia lignea, developed mostly through the nineteenth century and still preserved at the Museo Bottega della Tarsia Lignea, is one of the most codified expressions of local craft.
+Ara Maris taps into that same culture of worked material and serial craftsmanship through ceramics instead of wood.

-The ceramics are by Giovanni De Maio, handmade on a terracotta base, with most of the patterns designed by Spagnulo & Partners itself.
-The floors bring in Trani Biancone marble, quarried in Puglia, ivory-white with fine veining.
-The wood, by Listone Giordano, has a matte finish with a nautical inspiration.
-The custom furniture is Molteni&C. The lighting is by Panzeri, conceived as a tool for revealing the territory through its materials.
-Bronze details and rough-textured fabrics in blue, green and red round out a system built more around surface than monumentality.
-Outdoor spaces — pool, rooftop, suite terraces — are furnished with Varaschin pieces: Barcode, Tibidabo, Belt, Plinto, Clever, Cricket.
+The result is a single material vocabulary, assembled almost entirely from Italian names: ceramics handmade by Giovanni De Maio on a terracotta base, most patterns designed in-house by Spagnulo & Partners; floors in Trani Biancone marble, quarried in Puglia, ivory-white with fine veining; matte, nautical-finish wood by Listone Giordano; custom furniture by Molteni&C; lighting by Panzeri, conceived as a tool for revealing the territory through its materials; bronze details and rough-textured fabrics in blue, green and red.
+Outdoor furnishings, for the pool, rooftop and suite terraces, come from Varaschin’s Barcode, Tibidabo, Belt, Plinto, Clever and Cricket lines.

 A nearly 2,000-square-metre garden as the counter-shot to the tourist city